-The lesson I learned the hard way is that never count on money you don’t have right now.
-I didn’t have a budget so even if I did pay it in full it was a cycle.
-My work bonus structure was changed, and we didn’t make a bonus.
+The lesson I learned the hard way is that never count on money you don’t have.
+I didn’t have a budget, so even if I did pay it fully, it was a cycle.
+As a result, my work bonus structure was changed, and we didn’t make a bonus.

 I had a credit card debt that didn’t get paid in full because I was counting on money that was never there.
-This was a hard lesson for me and a great one.
+So this was a hard lesson for me and a great one.

 Life is too unpredictable and as tempting as it is to think that you will be getting extra money, it can also be dangerous.

-It was by changing my mindset that I am who I am now.
+It was by changing my mindset that I became who I am now.
 I hope you enjoyed Laurie’s post as much as I did and learned how to beat a broke mindset.